Mir Basri: Ba'athist Iraq

+He wrote letters to Ahmed Hassan al-Bakr and Saddam Hussein demanding the rights of the Jewish citizens who began to flee the country one after the other.
 In early January 1969, Basri, then-Chairman of the Jewish Council of Iraq, was detained for almost two months for interviewing an American who the Iraqi government alleged to be a spy.
 His detention has been characterized as motivated by antisemitic efforts to censor the Iraqi Jewish community.
-In the early 1970s Basri, who had originally been unwilling to immigrate from his home country, left Iraq for Amsterdam.
-From Amsterdam, he immigrated to the UK where he lived until his death in 2006.